elementary-Inc/blog/_posts/2024/2024-12-31-os-8-available-now.md

 ## Locale

-Locale settings saw the biggest improvements with a new setting for automatically selecting the temperature unit based on locale, fixed freezing while getting advanced permissions, and it will no longer prompt system administrators for a password unnecessarily for setting the system language.
+Locale settings with a new setting for automatically selecting the temperature unit based on locale, fixed freezing while getting advanced permissions, and it will no longer prompt system administrators for a password unnecessarily for setting the system language.
 Plus we made some improvements to error handling and other feedback.

+Language &amp; Region settings now has searchable dropdowns.
+We've also received some feedback from some folks that indicates they were looking here for Keyboard Layout or Date &amp; Time settings, so we more clearly link to both of those locations to help you find what you're looking for.

 ## Bluetooth

 Plus, we fixed a missing icon for some wireless headphones in Bluetooth settings.

 # The Desktop